Watch: The highlights from Durrungan Gathering 2024

 Live Music & Performances (main stage)

-9:00-9:30 Welcome to Country, Smoking & Opening Ceremony by Matthew Syron.
+9:00-9:25 Welcome to Country, Smoking & Opening Ceremony by Matthew Syron.
 Mirring Aboriginal Corporation introductions and The Glen Women cultural dancers.

-11:50-12:20 Reawakening the Whale Songlines ~ Dr Jodi Edwards & Dr Chels Marshall
+9:30-9:50 Reawakening the Whale Songlines ~ Dr Jodi Edwards & Dr Chels Marshall and Introduction to Whale Talks with ORRCA ~ Catriona Byrne

 A deadly duo of Cultural Ecological Knowledge and Cultural Education Systems.
-These two mighty First Nations women are ambassadors of Country, culture and and non-human kin.
+These two mighty First Nations women are ambassadors of Country, culture and non-human kin.
 Through their practice of knowledge sharing and rekindling of cultural practices they endeavour to protect Country and sea-kin, the integrity of cultural knowledge and intergenerational knowledge transfer for generations to come.

 Come and listen with your heart as Jodi takes you on a journey through her charismatic story sharing and cultural song voice that will leave you with goosebumps.
 Chels will fill your mind with First Nation Science, ecological wonders and informs you of their research project Unbroken Whispers ~ The Ripples Connecting Sea Kin.

-13:30-13:00 Gene Kelaher Yidaki Sound Bath & Eric Avery - Gene Kelaher (Ngiyampaa Nation) Aboriginal Cultural artist, educator, Didgeridoo musician, Traditional dancer, visual artist and sound healer is bringing his Yidaki Sound Bath to Durrungan.
+13:00-13:30 Gene Kelaher Yidaki Sound Bath & Eric Avery - Gene Kelaher (Ngiyampaa Nation) Aboriginal Cultural artist, educator, Didgeridoo musician, Traditional dancer, visual artist and sound healer is bringing his Yidaki Sound Bath to Durrungan.
 Surrender yourself to the unique sounds of the Didgeridoo and experience the unique power of healing through sound.

 Eric Avery, Kabi Marrawuy Mumbulla, is a violinist, vocalist dancer and composer from the Ngiyampaa, Yuin and Gumbayngirr people of NSW.
 He works with his family’s custodial songs and his haunting compositions often feature him singing while playing violin, predominantly in the Ngiyampaa language.